mrxzac/AccountChanger/README.md

 - `/ac clear`: Clears the command sender's or a specified player's status and alias.
 - `/ac switch`: Opens the GUI for account switching.
 - `/ac help`: Displays help for plugin commands.
+- `/ac list`: list players allowed.
+- `/ac original`: list last alias in game and original name bindings of all players.
+- `/ac alias`: list original names and aliases bindings of all players.

 ### **2. Logic**
 - Accounts **not listed** in the configuration require a user to select an alias account during login.